narang99/yarp/docs/revisit.md

   - which patterns should be searched?
 - Fat binaries, how to handle them?
 - Error messaging (keep an error enum which we downcast in the end for CLI based error enum printing, like E001 is a variant kinda thing)
+- number of clones in the application, add more lifetime specifiers for read only stuff at least